Roaccutane: Prescriptions, Appointments and what to expect

 - The UK prescribes different daily dosages than the USA and Romania for example.
 Recent studies have shown that a high daily dosage is not necessary as long as the patient reaches the optimum cumulative dosage at the end of the treatment.
 This means that in the UK they will start with the lowest dosage possible for your body weight and then gradually increase it depending on how your body reacts to the treatment.
 In Romania and the USA, they use previous studies that state that the higher the initial daily dosage is, the more effective the treatment is.
 You can find plenty medical studies about this topic online or you can ask the doctor about it.

-- They will call you a few days later to tell you the blood test results, and if they are okay, you need to go to the hospital’s pharmacy in order to pick up your prescription.
+- They will call you a few days later to tell you the blood test results, and if they are okay, you need to go to the hospital’s pharmacy in order to pick up your first prescription.
+Only certain pharmacies give Isotretinoin.

-- If you are a woman, you will have seven day to do this.
+- People that menstruate will have seven day to do this.
 If you fail to collect the prescription within seven days, you need to have another appointment and do another pregnancy test.
+This can cause major delays in receiving your treatment.

 How the treatment will continue

-Isotretinoin will be prescribed to you in periods of 30 days.
-Before receiving the prescription and therefore receiving the 30 additional pills you need to do a pregnancy test, have an appointment with your nurse/doctor and have occasional blood tests.
+For people who menstruate, Isotretinoin will be prescribed to you in periods of 30 days.
+Before receiving the prescription and therefore receiving the 30 additional pills you need to do a pregnancy test and have an appointment with your nurse/doctor.
 This means that you present yourself to the Dermatology Clinic at the hospital and urinate in a cup which then the nurse on duty tests for pregnancy.
 If the result is negative, you then proceed to your appointment, which will almost never be with the same person as before, which I believe is really bad, as no one can see the continuous progress you are making or if you present any side effects that you did not have before.
 This, in my opinion, would be very important when checking the mental health of the patient.
-The nurse (as it is usually not a doctor) first asks you how you feel, if you had any mental changes, and how the skin looks.
+The nurse (as it is usually not a doctor) first asks you how you feel, if you had any mental health related changes, and how the skin looks.
 The appointments are based on your stories and perspectives – almost like an informal chat with the practitioner.
 They compare notes from previous appointments, and if everything is well, they prescribe you another 30 days with the dose they feel it is suitable.
 You can also choose the dose yourself.
 For example, if you have an important job or project you can request a lower dose for the month.

 To be continued…